Last Updated on January 29, 2024 by Samantha Harris

 Is it Normal for a Tortoise Shell to Peel?

 Peeling from the shell is an organic process for aquatic turtles, not land-dwelling tortoises.
-While the shell of a tortoise must expand with the body, it won’t shed or peel.
+While a tortoise’s shell must expand with its body, it won’t shed or peel.

 The shell of a tortoise is an extension of its skeleton, most notably the ribcage.
 This is why a shell must grow in conjunction with its bones.

-The shell is made up of 2 halves.
+The shell has two halves.
 The top half is called the carapace or dorsal shell, and the lower half is called the plastron or ventral shell.

 According to The Company of Biologists, the shell evolved over millions of years.
 Over time, the shell began to fuse at the side of the tortoise, protecting the skin and internal organs.